yashlala/yashlala.com/content/about.md

-My current project involves tweaking the Linux kernel's swap subsystems to allow for cgroup-based control of active swap partitions, per-cgroup swap caches, and more.
-This has positive implications for swap throughput -- but more importantly, it makes it easy to develop and control frontswap-based remote memory systems [^1].
+My current project involves tweaking the Linux kernel's swap subsystems to allow for cgroup-based control of active swap partitions, per-cgroup swap caches isolation, and more.
+This has positive implications for swap throughput
+--- but more importantly, it makes it easy to develop and control frontswap-based remote memory systems [^1].

 If you'd like to chat, you can find me at
 `yashlala [at] ucla [dot] edu`, or via the links on the bottom right.